ScottLogic/sl-tech-carbon-estimator/README.md

 ## Line endings

-This project is configured to use Linux/macOS line endings (Line Feed or LF), which will be enforced by prettier.
+This project is configured to use Linux/macOS line endings (Line Feed or LF), which will be enforced by Prettier.
 If working on Windows, your editor should be configured to insert these kind of line endings (the default for VSCode using the repo settings).
 To prevent git from attempting to change line endings when pulling down changes you should set the following config option:

 ```
 git config core.autocrlf input